bbauska/W3Cx-3of5/README.md

 <!--~~~~~~~~~~~~~~~~~~~~ 58. picture of diverse tools used by workers (72) ~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center">
 <img src="./images/image058.webp?raw=true"
-   alt="Picture of diverse tools used by workers." width="20%">
+  title="Picture of diverse tools used by workers" alt="Picture of diverse tools used by workers." width="20%" />
 &nbsp;
 <br/>